The True Financial Cost of Poor Productivity

 When workplace productivity is down, employees are taking time and even more money away from your company—this is called time theft, and it is a very serious issue in the United States.

-According to a 2013 Gallup report, unhappy workers cost the U.S. $450 to $550 billion annually to lost productivity.
+According to a report by Gallup, unhappy workers cost the U.S. $450 to $550 billion annually to lost productivity.
 These numbers report that 70% of employees are disengaged at work, with 80% disengaged as a result of a poor manager.